New York City easing rules on forcing foreign migrants to leave shelters

 As the totals mounted, the city ended its decades-old, perpetual right to shelter — for single adults, it’s limited to as few as 30 days — and erected bureaucratic hurdles that make it harder to stay in shelters even for those for whom time limits don’t apply, such as families.

-Under Monday's announcement, migrants who are technically eligible to stay in shelter need to leave their prior placement, return to a central intake center and wait to be placed anew.
+Before Monday's announcement, migrants who were technically eligible to stay in shelter needed to leave their prior placement, return to a central intake center and wait to be placed anew, a cycle that continued indefinitely.
 That means that the city needs to spend money on school buses to send the migrant children to their old schools, an added cost to the public the release said is hundreds of thousands of dollars.

 "By allowing families with school-age children to remain in their original shelters, we aim to minimize disruptions to their education and significantly decrease transportation-related costs," Adams’ chief of staff, Camille Joseph Varlack, said in the release.

-Under the change, following a second eviction notice — which is served after 60 days — "families with children in kindergarten through sixth grade can stay in the same shelter they were previously assigned to if they still need more time in the system," the release said.
+Under the change, following a second eviction notice — which applies after 60 days — "families with children in kindergarten through sixth grade can stay in the same shelter they were previously assigned to if they still need more time in the system," the release said.

 The new mail policy, which applies to all migrants, addresses concerns that migrants would list on federal forms the shelter where they were living at the time of application, only to be evicted, or decide to move out on their own, and have no way to get updates sent by mail.